 In the European Union, the General Data Protection Regulation (GDPR) has been in effect since May 2018.
 In 18 months after adoption, the 28 EU states have registered 160,000 notifications of the data breach.
 According to them, local regulators have fined companies totalling 114 million euros (about 134 million US dollars).
 The GDPR provides for two types of fines depending on the severity of the violation:

 After Brexit, the UK is still under GDPR.
-At the end of 2020, it will be replaced by a combined version of the EU GDPR and the old DPA 2018, which is conventionally called the UK GDPR.
+At the end of 2020, it was replaced by a combined version of the EU GDPR and the old DPA 2018, which is conventionally called the UK GDPR.
 It also includes the same two types of fines with equivalent values in pounds sterling.
 In the UK, compliance with the law is overseen by the Information Commissioner’s Office.

 In Russia, violation of a similar law—Federal Law No. 152-FZ On Personal Data—is still punished too lightly.
 For this, an administrative fine of up to 75,000 rubles (about $1020) is imposed, and this is a liability that has been toughened since July 2017.
 In the Russian Federation, compliance with the law is monitored by the Federal Service for Supervision of Communications, Information Technology and Mass Media.

 Unfortunately, penalties do not force companies to step up their cybersecurity measures.
 More than 14 billion records were compromised in 2019 (twice as many as in 2018).
 And already in June 2020, this high score was broken.
 Thus, by the end of the year, the indicator is expected to double again.

 Messaging applications have become a common form of communication; people are actively using them instead of calls and SMS.
 Black-hat and white-hat hackers have also paid attention to messaging applications for a long time and are regularly researching them.